KraXen72/crankshaft/README.md

 - maintained & open source
 - a lot of customisation options (settings)
 - userscript support (can be disabled)
-- built-in hotkeys: `F5` to reload, `F6` to find a new match and `F12` to relaunch client (standard hotkeys like zooming and devtools also included)
+- built-in hotkeys: more about them here[#hotkeys]

 ## quality of life
 - no artificial "splash screens" that increase load time, splash shows over krunker actually loading